Image of model’s portrayal of patient

 Metastatic Breast Cancer

-HERZUMA has 2 approved uses in metastatic breast cancer:
+HERZUMA has 2 approved uses in metastatic breast cancer in adults:

 • HERZUMA in combination with the chemotherapy drug paclitaxel is approved for the first-line treatment of Human Epidermal growth factor Receptor 2-positive (HER2+) metastatic breast cancer